Health During Pregnancy

 I was poked and prodded like a sci-fi show alien abductee and spent the last month in and out of labour - most likely due to the unnatural amount of intervention.
 Yet by the time the real labour happened, they all ran away.
 In fairness, the poor staff were seriously overworked; no doubt due to the fact doctors were now referring so many healthy pregnant women to the major hospital, but did that have to mean that when things once again went awry, and I once again needed an epidural, no one was to be found?

 I was even told to be quiet - ah okay...
 The midwife was an appallingly arrogant woman - like no one I had worked with or dealt with before.
-She realised early on that if she did a certain examination, contractions would increase - so a hundred PVs later, not heeding my warning that if she touched me one more time without an epidural I would touch her, I did.
+She realised early on that if she did a certain examination, contractions would increase - so way too many PVs later, not heeding my warning that if she touched me one more time without an epidural I would touch her, I did.

 The dopler flew out of her hands as she was flung back - DON'T poke a woman in the middle of a contraction!
 This time around they wouldn't let me hold her immediately after birth, bathed her straight away despite my pleas not to, tried to push the vit K injection, guthrie, not even noticing her rapid weight loss over the first 3 days thanks to difficulty latching on, and generally made this more of a health issue than it needed to be.
 I politely declined the standard pædiatric visit.

-Fast forward 5 years to the twins - it was as medical as you could imagine - a flurry of specialists, GPs, midwives - I didn't see a GP until 5 months gestation as was my custom, and put on barely any weight - which, rather than see as a reflection of my hi-raw veg*n diet and fitness, made it into a medical issue.
-The dietary advice was appalling (lost on them when I asked what their dietetics expertise was...) and almost militant-like repeat calls and reminders that I needed to see someone...
+Fast forward 5 years to the twins; it was as medical as you could imagine.
+A flurry of specialists, GPs, midwives; I didn't see a GP until 5 months gestation (again), and put on barely any weight - which, rather than see as a reflection of my hi-raw veg*n diet and fitness, made it into a medical issue.
+The dietary advice was appalling (lost on them when I asked what their dietetics expertise was) and almost militant-like repeat calls and reminders that I needed to see someone...